A Guide to Self-Employed Bookkeeping UK

 What Accounting Records Do You Need to Keep?

-• Mileage records if you claim vehicle expenses
+• Mileage logs if you claim vehicle expenses

 💡 Tip: You don’t have to keep paper copies.
 HMRC accepts digital records, so scanning or photographing receipts and storing them in a folder — or directly in your self-employed accounting software — is perfectly acceptable.